KubeRocketCI/docs/docs/about-platform.md

 **Artifacts Management**: Representing the deliverables within the pipelines, artifacts can range from frontend and backend applications to functional and non-functional autotests, and workloads for 3rd party components.

-**Development and Production Environments**: Environments in KubeRocketCI maintain consistency across development and production, encapsulating artifacts with specific versions to ensure quality through the Software Development Life Cycle (SDLC).
+**Development and Production Deployment Flows**: Deployment Flows in KubeRocketCI maintain consistency across development and production, encapsulating artifacts with specific versions to ensure quality through the Software Development Life Cycle (SDLC).

 **Pipelines**: Covering the end-to-end CI/CD process, pipelines in KubeRocketCI automate the integration and delivery workflows, connecting the above components seamlessly.